| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 corr_method |

-correlation method. options or the same as those supported
+Correlation method.
+Options are the same as those supported

 by |